 |Brandon Doman||Brad Frost|

 |Dennis Heaston||Stan Houghton|

-In part one of this series, we will take a deeper dive into three of this year’s recipients of the Outstanding Eagle Scout Award.
+In part one of this series, we will take a deeper dive into five of this year’s recipients of the Outstanding Eagle Scout Award.

 James R. Rasband is the Academic Vice President at Brigham Young University and previously served as dean of the BYU law school.
 His research and teaching have centered on natural resources law.
 Rasband received his undergraduate degree from BYU and his law degree from Harvard University.

 Prior to entering academia, he practiced law at Perkins Coie in Seattle, Washington, where his practice focused on Indian treaty litigation.
 Rasband is an Eagle Scout and has twice served as an assistant Scoutmaster.

 He loves hiking in Utah’s red rock canyons.
 Rasband is a fellow of the American Bar Foundation and a trustee of the Rocky Mountain Mineral Law Foundation.
 He and his wife, Mary Williams Rasband, have four children.